SURREAL ADVENTURES

 ‘So, if you’re ready… let’s be off.’

-‘Sure… why not, since you and Mo have gone to all the trouble planning this.
-I haven’t been to the ocean in a while, so it will be great to feel the surf again.
+‘Sure… why not, since you and Mo have gone through all the trouble of planning this?
+I haven’t been to the ocean in a while, so it’ll be jolly to feel the surf again.
 See if you can find a nice shady palm tree for me to sit under, preferably with a view.’

 ‘I think we have just the place for you,’ Mo said.

-The next moment, we were on the beach’s white sand with the tide drifting near our feet and the sun shining brightly in clear skies.
-The familiar ocean scent and breeze took me back years ago to my seafaring days in the Mediterranean.
+The next moment, we found ourselves on the beach’s white sand, with the tide drifting near our feet and the sun shining brightly in a clear blue sky.
+The familiar scent of the ocean and the breeze took me back years to my seafaring days in the Mediterranean.

 ‘This is quite the contrast to the snowstorms we’ve recently been experiencing on the Summit,’ I said.